Menu

 Teaching assistant - Miss Moran

-Welcome to Year 1!
-I hope you have had a fantastic summer and are ready to start our brand new Autumn term in Year 1!
+Welcome to Year 1 class page!
+I hope you have had a fantastic Christmas holiday and are ready to continue your fantastic love of learning throughout our Spring term!
 Please read below to find out information about important dates and what you will be learning about this term!

 Key Dates: